THUNDER: Tile-level Histopathology image UNDERstanding benchmark: Conclusion

 We present \textit{THUNDER}, an efficient tile-level benchmark to compare foundation models for digital pathology.
 It currently includes $16$ well-known datasets and $23$ foundation models.
 Importantly, it comes with an open-source implementation allowing the evaluation of new foundation models.
 It also implements tasks for uncertainty estimation and robustness of backbone models, and a way to study their feature spaces to provide more interpretability.
 Lastly, we present a comprehensive study of the most recent state-of-the-art foundation models for histopathology leveraging all benchmark tasks to draw a clearer picture of their strengths, weaknesses, and differences.

 \myparagraph{Limitations} Currently \textit{THUNDER} only includes H\&E stained data, but it could be extended to support other staining protocols (e.g., IHC).
 Additionally, the datasets considered in this benchmark can introduce biases that are inherent to the gathering protocol.
+We have included well-studied datasets in the field that have been utilized by many studies dealing with evaluating pathology foundation models as they are the best quality patch-level datasets currently available.
+While they can still bring an interesting signal about differences between existing foundation models, they have been extensively studied and used which could lead to performance saturation. \textit{THUNDER} is thought of as an evolving benchmark, adapting to the direction the digital pathology community goes toward, and we will keep integrating new relevant datasets when they will be released in the future.
 Lastly, while the benchmark currently allows gaining insights about the feature spaces of models, we do not study how to combine them to improve performance further.

 \myparagraph{Broader impact} A deep learning benchmark in digital pathology can accelerate research by highlighting state-of-the-art methods and identifying performance gaps, ultimately improving clinical decision-making and patient outcomes.
 However, introducing such tools into clinical practice requires careful validation, regulatory approval, and consideration of ethical challenges to ensure safety.